systbiol/reports/2023_June/CommunicationsReport_June2023.md

 Life Members|59|+2
 Current Regular Members|346|+28
 Current Student Members|331|+105
-Current Editorial Board|62|+11 (recently updated) Current Emeritus Members|17|+1
+Current Editorial Board|62|+11
+Current Emeritus Members|17|+1
 Current Total Members|815|+147

 Growth in member numbers for all categories!
 This growth is probably driven in part by new members joining for the SSB standalone meeting and the increased attendance at the Evolution meeting.
+Also, the editorial board was recently updated.

+## Email Newsletters